activeviam/mac/documentation/getting_started.md

 * [Dictionary and Index Analysis](bookmarks/dictionaries_indexes.md)
 * [Aggregate Provider Analysis](bookmarks/aggregate_providers.md)

-## Widgets

-A few predefined widgets are available to help the creation of custom dashboards, with more details on the [widgets page](widgets.md).

 ## Known limitations

 * This tool does not support projects with multiple datastores.
 It is possible